ebi-gene-expression-group/scrnaseq_training/filtering_norm_batch_correction/tutorial.md

 ![Screenshot-2019-11-26-at-22.15.50](img/Screenshot-2019-11-26-at-22.15.50.png)

-Change it to any other color and press Execute again, this should fix the issue.
+Change it to any other color and press `Execute` again, this should fix the issue.

 Once done, click on the `Eye` button in the resulting green dataset, you should get something like this on the main panel:

 ![Screenshot-2019-11-26-at-22.23.41](img/Screenshot-2019-11-26-at-22.23.41.png)

-Bonus: try the same plotting on your initial dataset to see if there is any appreciable changes.
+**Bonus:** try the same plotting on your initial dataset to see if there is any appreciable changes.

-Hint: to reduce the number of settings that you need to manually adjust, press the `Run this job again` button in the last succesful execution and simply change the input object in the main panel.
+**Hint:** to reduce the number of settings that you need to manually adjust, press the `Run this job again` button in the last successful execution and simply change the input object in the main panel.

 ## 1.5.- Running a workflow